Joaquinriosheredia/DAM-Java-Mastery/04_Bases_de_Datos/postgresql_17_avanzado_indices_particionado_y_optimizacion_de_queries_STAFF.md

         throws SQLException {

         var sql = """
-            SELECT id, customer_id, status, total_cents, currency, metadata, created_at
+            SELECT id, customer_id, status, total_cents, currency, created_at
             FROM orders
             WHERE customer_id = ?
               AND created_at >= ?
               AND created_at < ?
             ORDER BY created_at DESC
             LIMIT 100
             """;